10darts/documentation/faq/geolocation.rst

 Targetting API >= 23
 --------------------

-If you are  targetting Android API level greater than 22 plesase see `android-target-api`_
+If you are  targetting Android API level greater than 22 plesase see :ref:`Android target API <android-target-api>`.